sidliu2000/samsung-galaxy-chromebook/README.md

 One additional step for WD 1TB 2230 NVME SSD is to run modify-cmdline to add mem_sleep_default=deep to kernel options.

-As of July 15th, 2023, Depthboot is my daily driver.
+As of July 15th, 2023, Depthboot Fedora 38 is my daily driver.
+Quite happy with the performance!